Learning Optimal Control of Synchronization in Networks of Coupled Oscillators using Genetic Programming-based Symbolic Regression: Methods

 \subsection{Genetic Programming}

-Genetic Programming (GP) \cite{Koza1992GeneticProgramming,Cramer1985Representation} is a well-known evolutionary algorithm which falls under the general class of meta-heuristic search techniques that promise global optimization.
-Similar to the infamous genetic algorithm (GA), GP also uses the natural selection metaphor to evolve a set, or so-called population, of solutions or individuals using a fitness-based selection mechanism.
+Genetic programming \cite{Koza1992GeneticProgramming,Cramer1985Representation} is an evolutionary algorithm in the class of meta-heuristic search techniques that promise global optimization.
+Similar to the genetic algorithm (GA), GP also uses the natural selection metaphor to evolve a set, or so-called population, of solutions or individuals using a cost-based selection mechanism.
 The evolution occurs over a number of iterations, called generations.
-GP differs from GA mainly in the solution representation.
+GP differs from GA mainly in the representation of a solution.
 A solution in GP is generally represented using lists or expression trees.
-Expression trees are constructed from the elements of two predefined primitive sets: a function set consisting of mathematical operators and trigonometric functions, such as $\{$\texttt{+, -, *, cos, sin}$\}$; and a terminal set consisting of variables and constants, such as $\{$\texttt{ x, y, b}$\}$.
+Expression trees are constructed from the elements of two predefined primitive sets: a function set consisting of mathematical operators and trigonometric functions, such as $\{$\texttt{+, -, *, cos, sin}$\}$, and a terminal set consisting of variables and constants, such as $\{$\texttt{ x, y, b}$\}$.
 Function symbols make up the internal nodes of a tree; and terminal symbols are used in the leaf nodes.
 For example, \figref{fig:gp_tree} shows the tree representation for the expression $b \cdot x + \cos(y)$.
 All elements of the tree are drawn from the aforementioned primitive sets: the variables and constants in the terminal set ($x$, $y$, and $b$) form the leaves of the tree and the mathematical symbols in the functional set ($\cdot$, $+$, and $\cos$) are used in forming the tree's internal nodes.